Scott Goldblatt: 2004 Olympic Gold 4x200 relay

-He moved to Kansas City in early 2003.
+While living in Kansas City, Goldblatt trained for a period with swim coach Peter Malone for the 2004 Olympics in Athens.
 He finished sixth in the 200 Freestyle, earning him a spot on the 4x200 Freestyle Relay team at the Olympic Games in Athens.
 Here he swam in the preliminaries of the 4x200 Freestyle Relay, and he eventually won the Olympic Gold Medal as a member of that team.
+Scott swam as the lead off in Heat 1 of the 4 x 200 qualifiers, with a time of, 1:49:53 which allowed Michael Phelps to rest for the finals.
+Phelps led off the final Gold medal heat with a time of 1:46:49, beating Scott's time by three seconds.